ElToberino/Tobers_Multidisplay_XXL/README.md

 The first message and the first graphic slot are stand alone slots if all other slots are deactivated.
 Stand alone message means that the message sent is printed on display (static) and will stay there.
 Standalone graphic means that the graphic chosen is repeated indefinitely.<br>
 <br>
 <img src="showcase/admin.jpg" width="500"><br>
-"Update Messagse" sends your configuration to display.<br>
+"Update Messages" sends your message configuration to display.<br>
-"With "Save Current" und "Load Saved" you can save/load your configuration into/from five presets.
+"With "Save Current" und "Load Saved" you can save/load your message configuration into/from five presets.
 Preset 0 is loaded on startup.
 <br>
 <br>